Young-Pancake/ticTacGo/README.md

 # ticTacGo
-## A CLI tic tac toe tool written in Go!
+## A CLI tic tac toe game, all written in Go!
 _Simply clone the repo and play!_

 ```